Sachu

-Saraswathi Sundaresan Iyer, professionally known as Kumari Sachu (born 7 January 1948) is an Indian actress who has acted in more than 500 films in five different languages and a few television serials.
-She is a character actress/comedienne who has nonchalantly blended into the roles she has portrayed over five decades.
-She made her film début in 1953 in the film Rani at the age of 4, and has since then been a prominent face on the silver screen.
-Since 1995, she has started acting in television serials.
-In 2012, Sri Krishna Gana Sabha in Chennai, honored Kumari Sachu with the Nadaga Soodamani award.
+Saraswathi Sundaresan Iyer, professionally known as Kumari Sachu is an Indian actress who has acted in more than 500 films in five different languages and a few television serials.
+She is a character actress/comedienne who nonchalantly blended into the roles she has portrayed over five decades.
+She made her film début in 1952 in the film Rani at the age of 4, and has since then been a prominent face on the silver screen.
+She started acting in television serials in 1995.

 Early life

-Sachu was born into a large family in Mylapore, Chennai, Tamil Nadu.
-Hailing from an orthodox family of musicians, lawyers and teachers, it was not smooth sailing for the young actress, but her talent acted as the decisive factor.
+Sachu was born into a large orthodox family of musicians, lawyers and teachers, it was not smooth sailing for the young actress, but her talent acted as the decisive factor.
 Permission was granted by her lawyer-father.
-As she teamed up with her sister for Bharatanatyam recitals, her film career forged ahead.
-Sachu has a sister named Maadi Lakshmi.
-She was an actress.
+As she teamed up with her sister, Maadi Lakshmi, for Bharatanatyam recitals, her film career forged ahead.